victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

-1. To find all files that are greater than 1000MB:
+1. This command finds all files that are greater than 1000MB, which can be useful when...

 ```
 $ find ~ -size +1000M
 x
 ```

-2. To find all files that are smaller than 100MB:
+2. This command finds all files that are smaller than 100MB, which can be useful when...

 ```
 $ find ~ -size -100M